syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action, when the popup is resized.
+Fires the action when the popup is resized.

 <table class="params">
 <thead>